On equivariant topological modular forms: Orbispaces

 \begin{definition} An \emph{orbispace} is a functor $\Orb^{\op}\to\SS$.
 The $\infty$-category of orbispaces is the $\infty$-category $\Spc_{\Orb} = \Fun(\Orb^{\op},\SS)$ of functors $\Orb^{\op}\to\SS$. \end{definition}

 \begin{remark} The Yoneda embedding defines a functor

-In this way, we may view every stack as an orbispace, viewed through the lens of the orbit stacks.
-In particular, when later defining cohomology theories on orbispaces, these will also define cohomology theories of topological stacks. \end{remark}
+In this way, we may associate to every stack an orbispace in a canonical and functorial way.
+In particular, when later defining cohomology theories for orbispaces, these will also determine cohomology theories for topological stacks. \end{remark}

 In order to understand the $\i$-category of orbispaces, we must first understand the mapping spaces in $\Orb$ or more generally mapping spaces in $\Stk_{\i}$.
-As almost any computation about stacks, this is done by choosing \emph{presentations} of the relevant stacks: given a topological groupoid $X_{\bullet}$, we denote the represented prestack the same way and obtain a stack $X_{\bullet}^{\dag}$ by stackification.
+As with almost any computation about stacks, this is done by choosing \emph{presentations} of the relevant stacks: given a topological groupoid $X_{\bullet}$, we denote the represented prestack the same way and obtain a stack $X_{\bullet}^{\dag}$ by stackification.
 We view $X_{\bullet}$ as a presentation of the associated stack.
 The example we care most about is the presentation $\{G \rrarrow \pt\}$ of $\B G$.

 One thing a presentation allows us to compute is the homotopy type of a stack, based on the homotopy type of a topological groupoid: for a topological groupoid $X_{\bullet}$, we consider the space $|X_{\bullet}|$ arising as the homotopy colimit $\colim_{\Delta^{\op}}X_{\bullet}$ or equivalently as the fat realization of $X_{\bullet}$ (cf.\ \cref{app:GlobalOrbitModels}).
 While the following two results are not strictly necessary to understand $\Orb$, they are reassuring pieces of evidence that our notion of mapping spaces between topological stacks is ``correct''.